 Sommer headshot.

-Use it to make any type of cheesy, meaty, or vegetarian enchiladas.
-Or use your authentic restaurant-style red enchilada sauce to add zest to nearly any other Mexican dish.
+Lots of Options – Like my green enchilada sauce, this recipe is perfect for any type of cheesy, meaty, or vegetarian authentic enchiladas.
+Or use it to add zest to nearly any other savory dish.
+I personally love it over crispy roasted potatoes.

 Hand holding a large glass mason jar filled with red enchilada sauce.

-• All-purpose flour – to thicken the sauce
+• All-purpose flour – This will help to thicken the roux and create the best texture for the sauce.

-Find the full Red Enchilada Sauce recipe with ingredient proportions, detailed instructions, cooking tips, and a video tutorial in the printable form at the bottom of the post.
+Find the full recipe with ingredient proportions, detailed instructions, cooking tips, and a video tutorial in the printable form at the bottom of the post.

 • Gluten-free – Make this sauce GF-friendly by using your favorite gluten-free flour substitute.